sueduclos/reading-notes/class-13-reading.md

 ### Discussion Questions:

 #### 1. When is Basic Authorization used vs. Bearer Authorization?
+Need to research more.

 #### 2. What does the JSON Web Token package do?
+JSON Web Token is a standard used to create access tokens for an application.
+The server generates a token that certifies the user identity, and sends it to the client.

 #### 3. What considerations should we make when creating and storing a `SECRET`?
+While we've been referring to tokens as encrypted strings, JWTs are not as fully secure as a standard encrypted string using an encryption algorithm.
+So there is still a slight risk that the content encrypted could be hacked into.
+Because of this, we try not to put any sensitive user data (such as a password) into the JWT.
+Typically, the server only stores either the user's unique username, or the id of the user record within the server's database.